 Geolocation error may be visible due to: a) uncertainty in swath geolocation; and b) the process of gridding and projecting the swaths into the MODIS Sinusoidal Tile Grid from day to day.
 This latter effect, a so-called geolocation wobble, is most commonly observed as daily shifts in the position of a lake by one or more cells in the horizontal or vertical directions.
 Thus compositing tiles over the course of several consecutive days may result in blurred lake outlines.

 Snow albedo is estimated to be within 10% of surface measured values, based on both published studies (see Klein and Stroeve, 2002 and Tekeli et al., 2006) and unpublished evaluations.
 However, this estimate assumes optimal conditions for the algorithm, such as a level surface and complete snow cover in the cell.
 Errors could be much higher where the conditions are less favorable for determining snow albedo, for example over steep mountain terrain.
 Note that this data set does not report snow albedo-specific QA.
 The MODIS Science Team is still investigating the best way to express this metric.

 Finally, anomalies in the input data can propagate to the output.
 Table 3 in the MYD10_L2 documentation lists the products that are used as input to the snow cover algorithm.
-For a more detailed discussion of potential sources of error, including examples, consult the MODIS Snow Cover Products User Guide to Collection 6.
+For a more detailed discussion of potential sources of error, including examples, consult the MODIS Snow Products Collection 6 User Guide.